CprimeLearningLabs/terraform-aws-intro/labs/lab-4.5-Multiplicity/lab4.5-multiplicity.md

 terraform apply
 ```

-> *(Optional) Trying out the load balancer*: If you have extra time now or later, you can verify that the load balancer actually works to connect to the clustered VMs.
-See the instructions at [Testing Your Cluster](../optional-material/testing_your_cluster.md).

 ### Using count for conditional creation

-Open the file "main.tf" for edit.
+Open the file `main.tf` for edit.
 In the locals block, add a local to control whether or not we allow archiving.
 ```
   archiving_enabled = false
 ```

-Open the file "s3.tf" again for edit.
+Open the file `s3.tf` again for edit.

 Add a resource for another S3 bucket, but with a conditional expression for count.
-Note that the count could evaluate to either 0 or 1 depending on the value of local.archiving_enabled.
+Note that the count could evaluate to either 1 or 0 depending on the value of `local.archiving_enabled`.
 ```
 resource "aws_s3_bucket" "archive" {
   count = local.archiving_enabled ?
 1 : 0